liamashby/go-database/README.md

 2. A way to query that data on disk using a cli

 (Eventual) components:

-1. Optimising storage by adding indexes
+1. Optimising storage by adding indexesk
 2. Create an API layer
+3. Measure the performance of the database